Guide

 Key points

-• BPC-157 — Half-life: Not well characterized in humans.
+• BPC-157: Half-life: Not well characterized in humans.
 No published human pharmacokinetic study has established a formal plasma half-life.
-Route: Various (subcutaneous, oral — research only).
+Route: Various (subcutaneous, oral: research only).
 Source quality: Preclinical only.
 BPC-157 has been studied in animal models of wound healing and tissue repair, but no human PK trials have been published.
 Any circulating half-life values are estimates extrapolated from animal data or analog reasoning.

-• TB-500 (Thymosin beta-4) — Half-life: Not well characterized in humans.
+• TB-500 (Thymosin beta-4): Half-life: Not well characterized in humans.
 Route: Subcutaneous (research).
 Source quality: Preclinical only.
 Thymosin beta-4 occurs endogenously; the synthetic fragment TB-500 has been studied in animal models (cardiac repair, wound healing).
 No reliable human pharmacokinetic half-life has been published.
 Values cited in community sources are not from peer-reviewed human PK studies.

-Thymosin Alpha-1 Clinical Trial Registry Entries — ClinicalTrials.gov
+Thymosin Alpha-1 Clinical Trial Registry Entries: ClinicalTrials.gov

-ClinicalTrials.gov / U.S. National Library of Medicine · Primary regulatory · 2026-07-01 · accessed 2026-07-01
+ClinicalTrials.gov / U.S. National Library of Medicine · Primary regulatory · Jul 1, 2026 · accessed Jul 1, 2026

 ClinicalTrials.gov registry search showing 100+ interventional studies of thymosin alpha-1 across infectious disease, oncology, and immune support contexts, including COVID-19 trials.